jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Witchwyrd.md

 RacialMods:
 Languages: Common, Draconic, one or more planar  languages; tongues
 SQ:
+SpecialAbilities:
+  Absorb Force (Su): >
-SpecialAbilities: Absorb Force (Su) Once per round, a witchwyrd can use a free hand to "catch" a magic missile fired at it.
+    Once per round, a witchwyrd can use a free hand to "catch" a magic missile fired at it.
 This absorbs the missile and manifests as a glowing nimbus around that hand (which is no longer considered free).
 The energy lasts 6 rounds or until it is used to create a force bolt.
 To use this ability, the witchwyrd must be aware of the incoming magic missile and cannot be flat-footed.
+  Force Bolt (Su): >
-Force Bolt (Su) A witchwyrd can "throw" a magic missile (1d4+1 damage) from each free hand as a free action (maximum of two per round).
+    A witchwyrd can "throw" a magic missile (1d4+1 damage) from each free hand as a free action (maximum of two per round).
 If it has absorbed a magic missile, it can throw an additional force bolt that round, expending the absorbed energy (maximum of two additional bolts per round).
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: